andredesousa/javascript-unit-testing-best-practices/README.md

 ## Test asynchronous code with async/await

 When testing Promises we should always make sure that the test is asynchronous, and rejections are handled.
-It’s recommended to use the `async/await` syntax in the test suite:
+It's recommended to use the `async/await` syntax in the test suite:

 ```javascript
 it('tests a promise', async () => {